 Chancellor's Postdoctoral Research Associates

-The candidate must have attained a Ph.D. after August 15, 2017.
-Individuals working toward a Ph.D. will be considered, but the dissertation must be defended and deposited prior to August 16, 2022.
+The candidate must have attained a Ph.D. after August 15, 2018.
+Individuals working toward a Ph.D. will be considered, but the dissertation must be defended and deposited prior to August 15, 2023.
 The primary focus of the successful candidates’ research must be U.S. Latinas/os/xs, broadly constructed.
-We seek postdoctoral students who advance the necessary work of feminist, anti-racist, transnational, postcolonial, and decolonial theoretical perspectives.
-Approaches to scholarship may include, but are not limited to, Afro-Latinidades, Afro-Indigenous studies, trans studies, and relational ethnic studies with additional interests in queer of color critique, disability studies, and social and environmental justice.
-Creative research from all disciplines and interdisciplines are eligible and will be considered.
+We seek postdoctoral scholars who advance the necessary work of feminist, queer/trans, anti-racist, hemispheric (i.e. Americas), transnational, postcolonial, and decolonial theoretical perspectives.
+We are open to all approaches to scholarship in Latinx Studies, broadly conceived, with a special interest in scholars working in Afro-Latinx Studies, Indigenous Studies, Caribbean Studies, Disability Studies, Literary Studies, Political Science, Education, and/or Environmental Justice.
+Creative, non-traditional, and experimental research from all disciplines and interdisciplines are eligible and will be considered.

 We also welcome and encourage applicants who have had non-traditional pathways to academia, including taking time off to care for loved ones, single parenting / guardianship, and individuals who have excelled in the arts, community organizing and advocacy, or professional service.